domducsutcliffe/Kindle-Note-Management/readme.md

 ## Features

-List the key features and functionalities of your project.
-Use bullet points to make it easy to read and understand.

 - Imports the notes
 - Formats the Books metadata into a markdown table describing the book
 - Formats the notes taken in markdown to distinguish between the text and the user's input

 ## Installation and Usage

-Provide instructions on how to install and set up your project.
-Be clear and provide any dependencies or prerequisites needed.

 1. Install the clippy plugin https://github.com/dangbert/clippy-kindle and related Python dependencies
 2. Change the locations in the kindleNotesScript script so they align with where you wish to store the imports of Kindle files